-Family members of five slain in Pennsylvania had begged police for help: relative
+Pennsylvania teen found alive after five family members murdered

 Shana Decree was ordered held without bail and did not enter a plea during a brief Tuesday arraignment, according to court records.
 Her daughter, Dominique, was expected to be arraigned later on Tuesday.

-Additional reporting by Alex Dobuzinskis in Los Angeles; Editing by Scott Malone and Bernadette Baum
+Additional reporting by Alex Dobuzinskis in Los Angeles and Andrew Hay in New Mexico; Editing by Scott Malone, Bernadette Baum and Tom Brown